andy-sweet/fcdiff/doc/methods.rst

 This section describes our mathematical models of differences in functional connectivity and the methods we use to estimate anomalous connections and regions in unhealthy patients and groups.
+All these models are defined in :mod:`fcdiff.models`.

 Nomenclature